CatchFire Funding ROBS review

 - Assists with SBA loan applications

 - Rates may change after the first two years

 See other top ROBS options

 Yes, CatchFire Funding is a legit lender that established in 2009 and has helped fund franchises for well-known brands such as 7-Eleven, Allstate and Menchie’s.
 It has a secure online application that uses DocuSign to both protect your information and allow you to complete the entire process on its website.

 For a company who has been in business for over 10 years, there are very few direct customer reviews available online.
-The Better Business Bureau gives CatchFire Funding an A+ rating, and it’s currently accredited with the agency despite the lack of customer reviews or complaints.
-Trustpilot doesn’t have a listing for the lender at all.
+It only has two reviews on the Better Business Bureau (BBB) website.
+And Trustpilot doesn’t have a listing for the lender at all.

 We tried calling customer service a number of times with no return calls.
 You may want to try the email form on its website if you’re not able to get ahold of customer service by phone.

 How do I apply?

 CatchFire Funding has a fairly in-depth online application.
 To begin the process, follow these steps: